 grandmother always said that his first spoken word was "moon".

 Hap's primary interest is astronomical photography.
 He has had photographs published in several books on DSLR imaging and has been a speaker at the Midwest Astro-Imaging Conference (MWAIC) in Chicago, the Northeast Astro-Imaging Conference (NEAIC) in New York, and the BobFest and Southern Star Astronomical Conferences in North Carolina.),Other hobbies and interests include dirt bikes and ATV's, high power rockets (with on-board video cameras and transmitters), ham radio, boating and fishing, and playing guitar.

 Hap holds a Bachelor's Degree from the University of South Carolina in Electrical Engineering and is a practicing registered Professional Engineer.
-He is Vice-President for Engineering at the South Carolina Educational Television Network, where he is responsible for engineering planning and oversight for 11 TV and 8 radio stations, and a multi-channel digital satellite network.
+He retired as Vice-President for Engineering at the South Carolina Educational Television Network, where he was responsible for engineering planning and oversight for 11 TV and 8 radio stations, and a multi-channel digital satellite network.
 He is now back at the network doing consulting and project management.